congomongo/congomongo/readme.markdown

 Dependencies
 ------------

-Congomongo depends on the mongodb-java-driver, clojure, and clojure-contrib.
+CongoMongo depends on the mongodb-java-driver, clojure, and clojure-contrib.
-The ClojureDBObject class in build/classes has been compiled against clojure 1.0 and is expected to work across current clojure versions.
+Currently CongoMongo does not work with Clojure 1.0, only the 1.1 branch.

 A mongodb-java-driver jar is included in lib, and you can also get the bleeding edge version [here](http://www.github.com/mongodb/mongo-java-driver).
 Just in case you don't have clojure try looking [here](http://www.github.com/richhickey/clojure).